catpea/poetry/db/poetry-0086.md

 we can't have a conversation with all.

 Whether we are ready to know it, or not,<br>
-the way the world grows... its either all of us, on none.
+the way the world grows... it's either all of us, on none.